tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/16-Stu_Evaluation_of_Portfolios/README.md

 In this activity, upper management has narrowed down their candidate stocks for a portfolio down to 10 stocks:

-  Bank of New York Mellon (BK)
+* Bank of New York Mellon (BK)
-  Diamondback Energy (FANG)
+* Diamondback Energy (FANG)
-  Johnson & Johnson (JNJ)
+* Johnson & Johnson (JNJ)
-  Southwest Airlines Co (LUV)
+* Southwest Airlines Co (LUV)
-  Micron Technologies (MU)
+* Micron Technologies (MU)
-  Nike (NKE)
+* Nike (NKE)
-  Starbucks (SBUX)
+* Starbucks (SBUX)
-  AT&T (T)
+* AT&T (T)
-  Western Digital (WDC)
+* Western Digital (WDC)
-  Westrock (WRK)
+* Westrock (WRK)

 Harold has been asked to research the candidate stocks and narrow the list down further to create an optimized portfolio.
+Specifically, upper management wants to create an optimized portfolio with the following characteristics:

+* Equal-weighted allocations
+* Only uncorrelated stocks
-Specifically, upper management wants to have an *equal-weighted* portfolio of *uncorrelated* stocks with postive return-to-risk ratios (sharpe ratios).
-Then, they want to see what the returns of a hypothetical `$10,000` investment would be if invested in such a constructed portfolio over time.
+* Only postive return-to-risk ratios stocks (sharpe ratios)

+Then, they want to visualize what the returns of a hypothetical `$10,000` investment would be if invested in such a constructed portfolio over time as well as how such a portfolio compares to lesser-optimized portfolios.

 Use the Pandas library to help Harold determine the risk profile of the 4 stocks, assign portfolio weights to each corresponding stock, and plot the returns of a `$10,000` investment if invested in such a portfolio over time.